Search

 INTERVENTIONAL RADIOLOGY

-Interventional radiology (IR) is a specialized field in which trained radiologists use image guidance such as x-ray, fluoroscopy, ultrasound, computed tomography (CT), and magnetic resonance imaging (MRI), to deliver precise, targeted treatments to various diseases and conditions that would have previously required surgery.
+Interventional radiology (IR) is a specialized field in which fellowship-trained neuroradiologists use image guidance such as x-ray, fluoroscopy, ultrasound, computed tomography (CT), and magnetic resonance imaging (MRI), to deliver precise, targeted treatments for various diseases and conditions that would have previously required surgery.
+Interventional radiology is a minimally invasive diagnosis and treatment option for patients experiencing pain in their back or spine.

-IR treatments are generally less costly and invasive, and easier to recover from than open and laparoscopic (keyhole) surgery.
-They are a well-accepted choice for treating conditions such as cardiovascular disease, stroke, cancer, uterine fibroids, varicose veins and many other medical issues.
+IR treatments are generally less costly and invasive and easier to recover from than surgery.
+They are a well-accepted choice for treating conditions such as degenerative disc disease, spinal stenosis, herniated disc, nerve impingement, and many other medical issues.

-Intermountain Medical Imaging provides a full range of outpatient IR procedures—all conducted by sub-specialized, board-certified radiologists using sophisticated digital equipment and incorporating full nursing support.
+Intermountain Medical Imaging provides a full range of outpatient IR procedures—all conducted by sub-specialized, board-certified radiologists using sophisticated digital equipment and incorporating board-certified radiologic technologists (ARRT) and full nursing support.
 Our nursing staff consists of registered nurses (RNs), licensed in the state of Idaho and certified by the Bureau of Labor Statistics and Advanced Cardiovascular Life Support.
-At IMI, RNs are on hand before, during and after treatment to provide patient education, assessment, intra-procedural sedation monitoring, as well as post-procedure followup and care.
+At IMI, RNs are on hand before and after treatment to provide patient education, assessment, and post-procedure followup care.

 Hysterosalpingogram (HSG)